inpe-cdsr/catalog/README.md

 ### Run the docker compose:

-In order to download all Docker images from DGI registry, you need to log into it.
+In order to download all Docker images from DGI registry, you need to log in it.

 ```
 docker login registry.dpi.inpe.br